 The Company instituted the 2009 plan and 2019 Plan (Schemes) for eligible employees in pursuance of a special resolution approved by the shareholders at the extraordinary general meeting held on August 31, 2009 and July 25, 2019 respectively.
 The schemes covers grant of options to specified permanent employees of the Company as well as its subsidiaries.

-As required by Ind AS 108 the Group evaluates the performance of the Group on the basis of a single segment.
+As required by Ind AS 108 the Group evaluates the performance of the Company on the basis of a single segment.

 In accordance with its risk management policy and business plan the Company has hedged its cash flows.
 The Company enters into derivative contracts to offset the foreign currency risk arising from the amounts denominated in currencies other than in Indian rupees.
 The counter party to the Company's foreign currency contracts is a bank.
 These contracts are entered into to hedge the foreign currency risks of firm commitments (sales orders) and highly probable forecast transactions.

-Ministry of Corporate Affairs ("MCA”) notifies new standard or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
-On March 31, 2024, MCA has not notified any new standards or amendments to the existing standards applicable to the Group.
+Ministry of Corporate Affairs ("MCA”) notifies new standards or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time for the year ended March 31, 2025.
+MCA has notified Ind AS 117- Insurance Contracts and amendments to Ind AS 116- Leases, relating to sales and lease back transactions, applicable to the Company w.e.f April 1,2024.
+The company has reviewed new pronouncements and based on its evaluation has determined that it does not have any significant impact on its financial statements.

 (i) Details of benami property held